oveddan/runwayml-gazecapture/README.md

 It uses a webcam and the pre-trained model from [Eye Tracking for Everyone](http://gazecapture.csail.mit.edu/) to detect where users are gazing, and moves in the direction of the gaze.

+## Setup

+### The server:

+Install Docker.

+Build the docker container in a tag:

+    docker build . -t gaze

+Launch the container:

+    ./start_container.sh

+### The client:

+The client opens a webcam video feed and sends it in a stream to the server, getting gaze positions back.

+Install dependencies:

+    pip install opencv-python zmq

+Launch the client:

+    python test_client.py

 ## Key files/documentation

 **Full documentation coming soon**